 High School Equivalency Testing

-CPCC offers two assessment options for earning a High School Equivalency Diploma.
-The two current assessments will cover the same content areas and allow test takers to demonstrate proficiency and the academic skills expected by employers and post-secondary institutions.
+Central Piedmont offers two assessment options for earning a High School Equivalency Diploma.
+The two assessments cover the same content areas and allow test takers to demonstrate proficiency and the academic skills expected by employers and post-secondary institutions.

 Applicants can take either the: